klindsay28/Newton-Krylov_OOC/docs/source/description/background.rst

    memory for the duration of multiple model runs.

 #.
-Solving One Problem at a Time
+Solving One Problem at a Time:

 .. bibliography:: ../references.bib